-Note • Performance of the Tcl console is much higher when there are fewer than 2,000 lines of text. • Hitting the text limit does not clear the contents of the ACE log file.
-All messages continue to be logged in the log file and earlier messages are not removed.
+te • Performance of the Tcl console is much higher when there are fewer than 2,000 lines of text.
+Hitting the text limit does not clear the contents of the ACE log file.
+All messages continue to be log the log file and earlier messages are not removed. ged in